 - Mobile-Readiness – Mobile is the future, and Google knows it.
 If your site isn’t mobile-ready, you won’t rank.

 - Page Loading Speed – Last year, Google added loading time to its algorithm.
 Now, only the fastest pages will climb to the top of page 1.

 - Site Accessibility –To satisfy Google’s crawlers, you need an easy-to-read URL, and updated robots.txt file, and a functional sitemap.
 Without these, Google won’t be able to index your site, and you won’t rank.

 - User Experience – Google’s RankBrain wants to know what people think of your site.
 If users bounce quickly, your rankings will suffer.
 If, on the other hand, they stay, read, and share, Google will reward you for serving your visitors.
-Check out our blog on UX and how to create a website that converts.
+Read our blog post on UX and how to create a website that converts.

-- Social Sharing –It’s not entirely clear how Google factors in social sharing, but there’s an abundance of research out there to show that social influence translates to better rankings.
+- Social Sharing – It’s not entirely clear how Google factors in social sharing, but there’s an abundance of research out there to show that more social media shares can translate to better rankings.